 Transfer Window OS to SSD from HDD

 Transferring OS to solid state drive and setup SSD for OS only can improve the overall performance of our system as well as reduce the boot-up time significantly.
 However, since operating system is that vital, transferring OS to SSD needs to be extra careful.
 You can install Windows in SSD directly if you just purchased one new computer.
-On the contrary, if your OS has been installed on HDD for some time, you can safely transfer Windows 7/8/10 OS to SSD with the help of AOMEI Partition Assistan.
+On the contrary, if your OS has been installed on HDD for some time, you can safely transfer Windows OS to SSD on laptop in Windows 10/8/7 with the help of AOMEI Partition Assistant.

 Freeware AOMEI Partition Assistant Standard provides us a solution for Windows 7/8/10 OS migration.
 This tutorial will take Windows 7 for example.

 How to transfer Windows7 OS to SSD?

 1. Download and launch AOMEI Partition Assistant Standard.
-In the main interface, click on Migrate OS to SSD or HDD.
+In the main interface, click on Migrate OS to SSD.

 2. We’ll be asked to select an unallocated space for system partition.
 In the picture below, we select Disk 3 which is also the destination SSD.